romainkassel/03_so_long/README.md

 This project focuses on the design, development and organisation of a complete web application.

-### Prerequisites

-This project is using the MiniLibX, a graphical library mentionned above.<br/>
-To build this project, you will have to clone and install it.<br/>
-The steps will be described a little further.

 ## How to use this repository?

 ### Recommended Operating System (OS)